-Radiation Measurement Devices Radiation Measurement Devices History of Radiation & Radioactivity We cannot feel radiation with our five senses (sight, hearing, smell, taste and touch), but we can detect radiation with appropriate equipment.
-There are three main types of measuring methods:
+Radiation Measurement Devices

+Radiation Measurement Devices History of Radiation & Radioactivity

+We cannot feel radiation with our five senses (sight, hearing, smell, taste and touch), but we can detect radiation with appropriate equipment.

-- 1) To check the presence of radioactive materials - To check the radiation levels in the air (including the natural and non-natural radiation) - 3) To check an individual radiation exposure
+- There are three main types of measuring methods: - 1) To check the presence of radioactive materials - 2) To check the radiation levels in the air (including the natural and non-natural radiation) - 3) To check an individual radiation exposure

-1) Geiger-Müller counter 2) Scintillation-type (GM tube) survey meter Measure radiation emitted from radioactive materials on the surface of things.
-Unit: cpm (the number of radiation counted per minute) Measure the radiation levels in the air.
+1) Geiger-Müller counter 2) Scintillation-type (GM tube) survey meter survey meter Measure the radiation levels in the air.
 Use to check the biological effects of radiation on the human body.
 Unit: μSv/h 3) Personal dosimeter Measure the individual radiation dose.
 Also use to monitor the radiation levels.
-Unit: mSv/h Note: Electric personal dosimeter may show an error value due to electric noise when placing next to a mobile phone Discovery of X-rays In 1895 Wilhelm Conrad Röntgen During the experiment on vacuum discharge, Röntgen found invisible rays from the electrode of discharge tube.
-The rays had mysterious characteristics to pass through materials, to expose photographic plates and to light fluorescent materials.
-He named the invisible rays as "X-rays".
-Now, X-rays are widely used for medical purposes and contribute to the accurate diagnosis and the effective treatment of illness and injury.
-For his discovery, he was later received the Nobel Prize in Physics.
+Unit: mSv/h Note: Electric personal dosimeter may show an error value due to electric noise when placing next to a mobile phone.